 Dog-friendly pub with rooms, right on the sea front and just a paw away from the coast path.
 Follow the brightly painted houses into the town and you get the whole town and beach in just a few steps.

 A landscaped park by Repton which is open all year, and the famous rhodedendrums are at their best in late Spring.

 A country inn that's full of charm.
 Warm and comforting in winter, open and spacious in summer.
 Since we visited the management has changed at least twice - we think it's still dog-friendly.

-Extremely comfortable and well organised dining pub with a large garden and good food.
+Dog walk and swimming.
+And then you can take refreshment at a comfortable and well organised dining pub with a large garden and good food.

 Just the place for some spiritual refreshment, an excellent farm shop and a stroll around the ancient village is a delight.
 Dogs are generally welcomed, although not in the churches.

 A stylish dog-friendly dining pub at the base of a hill.
 Rather unusual and exciting in Norfolk.

 Pretty little pub in the centre of an affluent village boasting two very large duck ponds.